perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 Joining the Stream Name c to the KTable Name c
 ```

-Now if we left join the stream to the table itself and we put two messages
+Now if we left join the stream to the table itself and we put two messages and start up.

 ```shell
 zara:d